neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 ##### Passwords shared with me
 If this option is enabled, you will receive notifications when someone shared a new password with you.

+##### Administration Issues (Administrators only)
+If the app finds incorrect app settings or detects system requirement issues, you will receive a notification if you're an administrator.

 ##### Other errors (Advanced)
 If a background operation (e.g. updating a shared password) fails, you will receive a notification.